Cherreads

 And suddenly Ben understood.
 Daniel's fire for dance had pulled him in, too.
 It was the reason he kept going, even when it was hard.

-Shaking off the thought before it could dig too deep, Ben grabbed a ribbon and headed back onto the floor.
+He quickly shook off the thought before it could dig too deep.
+Ben grabbed a ribbon and headed back onto the floor.

 6 days later- Third round of NDC